anlnt/anlnt.github.io/_posts/2020-06-28-thoughts-on-pragmatic-programmers.markdown

 They don’t employ a technology just because giant companies are using it.
 They don’t jump to conclusions without getting the facts.
 When someone says “That's the way it has to be done”, they smell a challenge.

 ## Generalist
 They try hard to be familiar with many technologies, programming languages, frameworks, and development methodologies.
-They can take any roles in the software development cycle.
+They can take any roles in the software development life cycle.
 I am not saying they master all these things.
 At least, they know who they should look for when they need help.

 ## Specialist
 They are a go-to person for several areas in their company.
 They may be an expert in frontend development, database systems, system performance, or testing.
 They spend a vast amount of time learning and practicing these skills only because of passion.